jssdeveloper/get_ebay_listings/README.md

 # Sync Ebay Quantities with csv file or databse
-Program written in Go to sync eBay quantities with database or csv file
+Program written in Go to sync eBay quantities with database or csv file (csv, sqlite, postgres, gorm, godotenv)

 1. Download the reository with command: git clone https://github.com/jssdeveloper/go_ebay_sync If you use windows, please make sure git is installed.